 A concentration of vehicles in a small area could cause a serious air pollution problem if an inversion situation existed.
-This could be mitigated by calling for reduction in vehicle use until the situation changed.
+This could be mitigated by calling for reduction of vehicle use until the situation changed.

 Heating and stationary power plants present a more difficult problem since they cannot be arbitrarily shut down.
 Operations can be improved by requiring that they be placed advantageously to maintain air quality.
 Regular maintenance to keep the facility operating properly can be required.
-Although construction for a smelter in the area is improbable, if one were needed to process local ores, its design and construction would be subject to indepth review.
+Although construction of a smelter in the area is improbable, if one were needed to process local ores, its design and construction would be subject to indepth review.
 Current federal and state air quality laws cover smelter emissions.

 Road dust, if sufficiently serious as an air pollutant, could best be mitigated by road paving.
+Dust from roads and other sites can also be kept from being a seriously degrading element by watering or by chemical treatment.